 However, just because a video interview doesn’t take place in a traditional setting doesn’t mean it will be a walk in the park.
-Robert Half Finance & Accounting recently surveyed more than 600 senior managers, who recounted awkward moments when interviewing applicants online for accounting and finance jobs.
+Robert Half Finance & Accounting surveyed managers who recounted awkward moments when interviewing applicants online for accounting and finance jobs.
 One described a job seeker who was eating breakfast during the video interview.
 Another said the interviewee was playing video games in the background.

-Read more of these examples of video interview bloopers to avoid by visiting our media room and flipping through this SlideShare:
+Find more of these video interview bloopers by flipping through this SlideShare:

-1. Treat a video interview as if it were in person
+1. Treat a video interview as if you were there

 2. Dress for the interview, from head to toe